-You have to research your market, name your store, determine what products you’re going to sell, set your prices, calculate shipping, and market your store, but you need to build a website on top of all that.
+You have to research your market, name your store, determine what products you’re going to sell, set your prices, calculate shipping, and market your store.
+And somehow you need to build a website that looks professional, communicates your brand, and convinces people to buy your products on top of all that.

 What to Look for in an eCommerce Website Builder

 You’re going to have a lot of options to choose from when it comes to choosing the right eCommerce website builder for your needs.
 There are a ton website builders out there, but ultimately you’ll want to choose a builder that’s best suited to the needs and goals of your store.